1. Select a menu path of Maintenance Ø Stock Type. The following window will be displayed:

 7. In the Description field, specify a description for the Stock Type.
 Press Tab.

-Select the Add Line button.
+the Add Line button.
 The line will now be enabled.
-You may select a
+You may select a Cost

-Cost Centre in the Cost of Sales Distribution pick list by selecting the
+Centre in the Cost of Sales Distribution pick list by selecting the dropdown

 arrow.
 Press Tab.

-allows you to build a Matrix of relationships between capital (expense) accounts
+to build a Matrix of relationships between capital (expense) accounts and cost

-and cost of sale and recoupment accounts.
-When you take up a sale with the
+of sale and recoupment accounts.
+When you take up a sale with the single cost of

-single cost of sales rules set the system works out the percentage of the sale
+sales rules set the system works out the percentage of the sale price using the

-price using the cost of sales percentage and then raises a cost recoupment
+cost of sales percentage and then raises a cost recoupment credit in the

-credit in the Development Ledger and a Debit and Credit in the GL for this
+Development Ledger and a Debit and Credit in the GL for this value.
+The multi

 •The matrix is scanned and the value of each Recoup from Cost Centre is worked out as a percentage of ALL expenses for the stage the lot is in.
 For instance if you had $500,000 of costs and you have three Recoup From Cost Centres defined such as A, B & C and these in turn had values of $250,000, $100,000 and $150,000 each would respectively represent 50%, 20% and 30% of the total expenses written to this stage.